 These new multi-millionaires have persuaded a throng of followers to buy their advertising space, books or software services.
 Just think if you could generate that kind of loyalty and intent.

-I’ve got 8 good reasons for you to get serious about blogging, and for that matter, launch yourself into the world of social media.
+I’ve got 8 good reasons for you to get serious about blogging, and for that matter, launch yourself into the world of social media and even if you don’t know how to do a blog, you can just go online and read this article about how to start a blog.
 A blog can help you bond with your customers and generate new ones.

 Your blog isn’t like a web page or an email, it’s like a personal conversation.
 Blogging’s popular because web users deplore corporate speak.
 They want full transparency and person to person communication that gives them something of value – something that makes their life better or easier.